-University Campus Grown Fraternities (UCGFs) have surprisingly remained respectable in the eyes of many mostly because of their status of being registered as “legal entities” with the Corporate Affairs Commission (CAC) under the unusual classification of legal “non-profit” organisations in Nigeria, even if dubious.
+Surprisingly, University Campus Grown Fraternities (UCGFs) are respectable in the eyes of many.
+Why? because of their status of being registered as “legal entities” with the Corporate Affairs Commission (CAC).
+Well, under the unusual classification of legal “non-profit” organisations in Nigeria, even if dubious.

-If we stick with “legal system” in Nigeria alone one will find that lawyers with a few ranking ones such Senior Advocates of Nigeria (SAN), presidents of customary courts, magistrates, judges, Nigeria Bar Association (NBA) executives, attorney-generals, permanent secretaries in the ministry of justice, law academics, non-practising lawyers do belong to UCGF.
-Would it therefore be difficult for UCGFs to get recognition as a “legal entities” within the legal system in Nigeria?
+If we stick with “legal system” in Nigeria alone, one will find that lawyers with a few ranking ones belong to UCGFs.
+They include Senior Advocate of Nigeria (SAN), presidents of customary courts, magistrates, judges.
+Nigerian Bar Association (NBA) executives, attorney-generals. permanent secretaries in the ministry of justice, law academics, non-practising lawyers.
+Would it, therefore, be difficult for UCGFs to get recognition as “legal entities” within the legal system in Nigeria?

-When a judge or magistrate pronounces that a particular UCGF is a not a “secret cult” or not a “criminal group” or are not “dishonourable entity” you need to check that very judge or magistrate out properly.
+When a judge or magistrate pronounces that, a particular UCGF is a not a “secret cult” or not a “criminal group.”
+Or are not a “questionable entity.”
+You need to check that very judge or magistrate out properly.
 Is he a member of that given or another UCGF?
-Is he being successfully being blackmailed by the UCGF?
+Or Is he successfully being blackmailed by the UCGF?
 Is his son a member of the UCGF?
-It is normally one or more of such reasons.
+It is one or more of such reasons.

 Let us be serious here.
-Organisations that extort their members for cash often to the point of putting them in debt; or that engage in habitual donor funding and charity fraud; or that have used severe violence against its own members or members of the public; or that engage in mail fraud; or that sabotages the good personal works of its members to indicate who is the boss.
+Organisations that extort their members for cash often to the point of putting them in debt or punishing them.
+Or that engage in well-crafted habitual donor funding and charity fraud.
+And that has used violence against its members or the public.
+Or that engage in mail fraud.
+And that sabotages the good personal works of its members to indicate who is the boss.

-There is no good name for a bad disease.
-UCGFs are viruses and the consequences of their existence is becoming increasingly evident.
-Whether, UCGFs have “legal status”, “righteous status” or “media status” they cannot hide the fact that they are “nasty viruses” causing serious “practical bads” and deceitful “imaginary goods” wherever they may be.
+There is no beautiful name for a bad disease.
+UCGFs are viruses, and the consequences of their existence are becoming ever clear.
+Whether UCGFs have “legal status”, “righteous status” or “media status.”
+They cannot hide the fact that they are “viruses” causing dangerous “practical menaces” and deceitful “imaginary goods” wherever they may be.
 As they continue to infect societies, they swear to redeem.